Overview of New York Child Pornography Laws

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Being accused of a sex crime involving a minor is a very serious charge.
 Not only would a conviction impact your criminal history and require you to serve time in prison, there is also a social stigma surrounding child-related sex crimes.
-Learn more about the repercussions of a conviction or plea bargain by getting a free case review from a New York sex crimes attorney today.
+Learn more about the repercussions of a conviction or plea bargain by getting in touch with a New York sex crimes attorney today.